openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 Incorrect parameters were passed.

-**Resolution Steps**
+**Resolution**

-Verify that the passed parameters belong to URI flags.
+Verify that the passed parameters are valid URI flags.

 ## 16000059 Invalid URI Type Specified